KrukAdam/BuilderHeroes/README.md

 - The weapon can have up to two basic skills
 - Player can change main and second skill choosing from the skills of the weapons he carry and the race he choose
 - UI tooltips: item, new item discovered, skill, stats containing a description and components affecting the stats
-- UI panels: contruction, building, buildier, crafting, inventory, equipment, stats, menu, options, character creator, weapons skills
+- UI panels: contruction, building, builder, crafting, inventory, equipment, stats, menu, options, character creator, weapons skills

 ## Installation

-Download build game from itch - [HERE](https://kruq.itch.io/dont-stop-rabbit)

-* Download game
-* Unpack folder
-* Open Dont Stop Rabbit.exe and have fun!
+Demo coming soon!

 ## Status